CHEM 110 : Chemistry of the Living World

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 The CHEM110 course folder is required for all students and can be purchased from the University bookstore (UBIQ).
-This contains the shell of the lecture notes as well as the laboratory manual.
+This contains the shell of the lecture notes as well as the workshop problem sets.
 A pdf copy is available for students who use a tablet with annotation capabilities.
 Students need to bring a copy of the course folder to lectures that they can annotate both with drawings and writing.

 The CHEM110 lab manual is required for all students and can be purchased from the University bookstore (UBIQ).
 All students must have a hard-copy of the lab manual as you are not permitted to bring tablets or computers into the laboratory.
 Printable versions are also made available on Canvas.